DITO ABBOTT

 NAME

 A: I was born in Puerto Rico.
 The ladies at daycare called me “gordito” because I was a chunky little hombre.
-My family has called me Dito my whole life.
-When I decided to take the leap of writing, I wanted to use a pen name that means a lot to me.
+Family and friends have called me Dito my whole life.

 Q: How do you pronounce “Dito”?